How to add audio tracks to your page

 - Select the MP3 file on your PC using the 'Browse' button.
 If your MP3 file is on a CD, you will need to select the MP3 file from your CD or DVD drive (this is usually shown as Drive D: or E: in Windows).
 Once you have selected the MP3 file, complete the song title, and select the Band/Artist that recorded the track.

-- Click on the 'Create new recording »' button.
+- Click the 'Create new recording »' button.

 - Depending on how big the MP3 file is, and on your Internet connection speed, you may have to wait a few minutes while your browser sends the MP3 file to Lemonrock.

 - When the MP3 file has been received, the form will show the details.
-You can view your MP3s in your MP3 player by clicking the 'View page' button next to the Band/Artist selection box.
+You can view your MP3s in your Track Player by clicking the 'View page' button next to the Band/Artist selection box.

 - Go to your band/artist page, and select the 'MP3s' section.
-On your MP3 player, click the greyed-out 'move' icon (see image).
+On your Track Player, click the greyed-out 'move' icon (see image).
 The icon will become bold, and you can now use your mouse or finger to set the position of each track by dragging the tracks up or down in the list.

 MP3 Size Limits